DiGe6395669/learngit/readme.txt

 git has a mutable index called stage git connected with git gihub
-Creating a new branch is quick and simple
+Creating a new branch is quick and simple do the work and finish and not bug